Meyers Taylor wins gold at bobsled worlds

 Defending champion Friedrich and his brakeman Thorsten Margis were 0.52 seconds ahead of Kripps and Jesse Lumsden.

-Johannes Lochner of Germany was 0.63 back in third with Joshua Bluhm, then Nick Poloniato and Neville Wright of Canada.
+Johannes Lochner of Germany was 0.63 back in third with Joshua Bluhm; Nick Poloniato and Neville Wright of Canada were in fourth.

 American pilot Steven Holcomb was seventh, 0.87 off the pace.

-Friedrich is bidding for his fourth successive gold.
+Friedrich is bidding for his fourth consecutive gold.
 The title will be decided on Sunday.